FLORIBERT BWANA CHUI

 In his friends’ hearts

-In the book we find the witness of Trésor, one of Floribert’s brothers, who tells that he never gave in to blackmail: “They wanted to trade damaged foodstuffs avoiding their destruction.
+Trésor, one of Floribert’s brothers, tells that he never gave in to blackmail: “They wanted to trade damaged foodstuffs avoiding their destruction.
 They offered him money.
 He refused.
 Then they threatened him.
 Floribert mentioned that to me.
 But he said he would have never accepted money putting someone else at risk: because those who had eaten that damaged food could have died”.
 Floribert told Sr Jeanne-Cécile Nyamungu that “they tried to corrupt him because they wanted him not to destroy the damaged food.
 They offered him 1000 dollars, then more, up to 3000.
 But he refused.
 Being a Christian, he couldn’t accept to put many people’s life at risk.
 I told him he did well: behaving like that he was not an accomplice of evil.
 He added: ‘Money will soon vanish.
 But what about those people, if they had those products?
 What would happen to them?’.
 And ‘Do I live in Christ or not? – he said – Do I live for Christ or not?
 That’s why I can’t accept that money.
 It’s better to die than to accept that money!’
 That was all.
 We agreed we would meet the next Saturday to talk again about that.
 On that Saturday I couldn’t be free before 3 pm.
 I called him at the mobile phone but he didn’t answer.
 He had been already abducted”.

 On 7th July Floribert was kidnapped and then killed.
 While he was getting out of a shop he was forced to get in a car by unknown people.
 The search for him was unsuccessful.
 Two days after at noon his corpse was found by a motorcyclist.
 His body bore the marks of beating and torture he suffered during the hours of his captivity.

 After the autopsy, Sr Jeanne-Cécile, a friend of his and a physician, said: "He had been tortured terribly, had broken his teeth, as well as his left arm, and there were evident traces of iron on the genital apparatus and on the buttocks ».
-One can die of corruption.
+You can die of corruption.
 It happens every time the power of ‘corrumpere’ – which means ‘to break into so many parts’ – overshadows the common good.
 If, on the one hand, corruption seduces and attracts, on the other hand, as Pope Francis reminds, it forces men to get their hearts dirty, prevents the conscience from making generous choices towards others, takes away the freedom to listen to God's voice.
 This is why corrupt people, instead of distinguishing good from evil, limit themselves to justifying evil (see J. M. Bergoglio, Guarire dalla corruzione, Bologna, Emi, 2013, 12).

 In his introduction to the book about Floribert, Andrea Riccardi underlines the strength the defeat of men of peace and faith leaves as a legacy: "This story deserves attention [...].
 It is a very sad story, which shows the power of corruption and the climate of violence.
 But it is also the story of the ‘weak force’ of a young man of faith.
 It indicates the way of the resurrection of Africa, which begins with the youngsters and lay people".